boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/gmail.md

       ![Oauth Concert screen](/static/assets/working-with-datasource/data-connectors/images/googleapps/peopleapi.png)

->**NOTE**:  Need to enable the required APIs to connect the connector in the Bold BI.
+>**NOTE**:  You need to enable the required APIs in order to connect the connector in Bold BI.

    <table>
          <tr>